Diary of a Wimpy Kid: The Getaway: Plot

 The Heffleys return to the pool, and Manny's box jellyfish, contained in a bucket, gets into the pool.
 During the commotion, Greg and his family sneak back into their room.
 The next day, Greg visits a tennis court, out of fear that the tarantula will reappear.
 The other kids recognize Greg as one of the people involved with the box jellyfish incident, so he is chased out of the court and runs back to his family in the hotel room.

 Manny knocks over the suitcase, and his family tries on the clothes inside.
-They go out to eat at the golf clubhouse and play golf, but are caught by security for having stolen another family's clothes and are ordered to leave the resort.
+They go out to eat at the golf clubhouse and play golf but are caught by security for having stolen another family's clothes and are ordered to leave the resort.
 The Heffleys stay at the airport hotel, and the next day, Greg's parents choose to end things on a high note and sneak back in for a family picture.
 After taking the picture, the family split up and run off, with Greg ending up in a private beach on the adult side of the resort.
 He runs away and notices his family on the other side through a hole in the wall.
 The wall falls down, and a lot of people rush in, letting the Heffleys escape the resort.

-After he gets home, Greg visits the Isla de Corales website and finds that he and his family have been banned from the resort, which is now appealing for information about their identities.
+After he gets home, Greg visits the Isla de Corales website and finds that the resort is now appealing for information about his family's identities, and Greg says that any chance of them ever returning to the resort is gone.